sendgrid/docs/content/docs/ui/sending-email/single-sends.md

 _To exclude a segment or list from your Single Send_

-1. Navigate to **Marketing** > **Single Sends**.
+1. Navigate to **Marketing** and select **Single Sends**.
 2. Create a new Single Send or open existing Single Send.
 3. Once the Single Send is open, in the **Settings** tab scroll to the **Recipients** header.
 4. Toggle **Exclude specific recipients** to **ON**.
 5. This will display an **Exclude** drop-down menu.
 6. The drop-down menu will load all of your **Lists** and **Segments**.
-Select any Lists or Segments you wish to exclude from the Single Send.
+Select any lists or segments you wish to exclude from the Single Send.
-  <br /> You can include as many as 5 segments or 50 lists.
+  <br /> You can include as many as 5 segments and 50 lists.

 ![Exclude recipients from a Single Send]({{root_url}}/img/single-sends-exclude-recipients.png 'Exclude recipients')

-The contacts associated with your selected Lists or Segments will be excluded from the Single Send.
+The contacts associated with your selected lists or segments will be excluded from the Single Send.

 #### Send from a specific IP Pool